Apache Mesos: Technology

 Mesos uses Linux cgroups to provide isolation for CPU, memory, I/O and file system.

 Mesos is comparable to Google's Borg scheduler, a platform used internally to manage and distribute Google's services.

 Apache Aurora

 Apache Aurora is a Mesos framework for both long-running services and cron jobs, originally developed by Twitter starting in 2010 and open sourced in late 2013.
 It can scale to tens of thousands of servers, and holds many similarities to Borg including its rich domain-specific language (DSL) for configuring services.
 As of February 2020 the project was retired to the Attic.
-A fork of the project is maintained by former members, hosted on GitHub under the name Aurora Scheduler.
+A fork of the project was maintained by former members, hosted on GitHub under the name Aurora Scheduler.

 Chronos

 Chronos is a distributed cron-like system which is elastic and capable of expressing dependencies between jobs.

 Marathon

 Marathon is promoted for platform as a service or container orchestration system scaling to thousands of physical servers.
 It is fully REST-based and allows canary-style deployments and deployment topologies.
 It is written in the programming language Scala.